Burning Man is ending, but the cleanup from heavy flooding is far from over

 A permit issued by the U.S. Bureau of Land Management requires Burning Man organizers to clear the area of debris after vehicles exit the desert, about 100 miles (161 kilometers) northeast of Reno.
 Burning Man organizers did not immediately respond to questions from The Associated Press about how the rain will impact the cleanup timeline.

-The annual celebration of free spirits in the remote desert emphasizes self-sufficiency.
-Many of the nearly 80,000 artists, musicians and activists who refer to themselves as burners arrive with limited supplies.
+The celebration of free spirits in the remote desert emphasizes self-sufficiency.
+Many attendees — who refer to themselves as burners — arrive with limited supplies.
 Challenges in the form of brutal heat, dust storms and torrential rains are expected and, largely, welcomed.

 While there, they build an elaborate city across 4 square miles (10 square kilometers) of colorful themed camps, decorated art cars and guerilla theatrics in preparation for the ceremonial burnings of a towering, faceless effigy and a temple dedicated to the dead.
 All of that is dismantled and to be hauled away when the festival ends.